18/04/2021, hardwarebee

 The following is an example to a Verilog code & Testbench to implement the following function in hardware:

 In the Verilog testbench, all the inputs become reg and output a wire.
 The Testbench simply instantiates the design under test (DUT).
 It applies a series of inputs.
 The outputs should be observed and compared by using a simulator program.
-The initial statement is similar to always; it starts once initially and does not repeat.
+The initialstatement is similar to always; it starts once initially and does not repeat.
 The statements have to be blocking.

 Self-checking test benches are better than regular Testbenchs; these test benches ensure the design’s functionality on their own.
 These kinds of Testbench also include a statement to check the current state $display will write a message in the simulator that will help the verification engineer see the design outcomes visually.
 The Self-Checking test benches effectiveness comes into play when you have a more significant design like a 32-bit processor, and you want to verify the outcome of the instruction, so rather than write a simple test bench, it is wise to use the self-checking Testbench to save time and verification cost.